JNCJcoder/AppList-Creator/README.md

 ## Usage
 </br>

-1. Place the file "AppList-Creator.bat" inside the same folder as the GL2020
+1. Place the file "AppList-Manager.bat" inside the same folder as the GL2020

 2. Open "AppList-Manager.bat".